-Here are examples of the accommodations that will help the child recovering from a concussion to re-enter school.
-They will then slowly return to their normal function:
+Here are examples of the accommodations that will help a child recovering from a concussion to re-enter school.
+They will help your child slowly return to their normal function.

-- Quiet zones: Lights and sounds can be troubling.
-They should be able to do their work in a silent environment with soft lighting.
+- Quiet zones.
+Lights and sounds can be troubling.
+Your child should be able to do their work in a silent environment with soft lighting.

-- Special attire: Due to light and noise sensitivity, the child should be allowed to wear a hat, sunglasses or noise-canceling headphones if needed.
+- Special attire.
+Due to light and noise sensitivity, your child should be allowed to wear a hat, sunglasses or noise-canceling headphones, if needed.

-- Frequent breaks: Returning to everyday activities should be done gradually.
-If a child needs a break, he or she should be able to visit the nurses’ station to lay down or rest.
+- Frequent breaks.
+Returning to everyday activities should be done gradually.
+If your child needs a break, they should be able to visit the nurses’ station to lay down or rest.

-- Reduced workload: After having a concussion there is a possibility of having symptoms that may interfere with a patient’s ability to learn.
-Therefore, a gradual return to school work is necessary.
+- Reduced workload.
+After a concussion your child may have symptoms that interfere with their ability to learn.
+So, a gradual return to schoolwork is needed.

-- Hydration and snacks: Increased water intake is essential to concussion recovery.
-The child should be allowed to carry a water bottle during the day.
-A healthy, well-balanced diet is important, so the child may need to eat more frequently and should be allowed to have snacks throughout the day.
+- Hydration and snacks.
+Drinking lots of water is essential to concussion recovery.
+Your child should be allowed to carry a water bottle during the day.
+A healthy, well-balanced diet is also important, so they may need to eat more often and should be allowed to have snacks throughout the day.

-- Shortened class periods: Children should be able to leave class 5 to 10 minutes early, so they can walk the hallways to get to the next class by themselves.
-It’s important that the children do not get bumped or jostled while the brain is recovering.
+- Shortened class periods.
+Children should be able to leave class five to 10 minutes early, so they can walk to the next class alone.
+It’s important that your child isn’t bumped or jostled while their brain is recovering.

-Once a child is no longer using any accommodations in the classroom he or she is ready to resume physical activity.
-Learn about our return to play protocol.
+Once a child is no longer using any accommodations in the classroom, they are ready to resume physical activity.
+Learn about our returning to physical activity protocol.